12 Best portable standalone drawing tablets

 Xiaomi Mi Pad 5 standalone drawing tablet with Smart Pen

-The Xiaomi Pad 5 has an 11-inch IPS display with a very high resolution of 2560 x 1600 pixels.
-Everything looks very sharp and clear.
+The Xiaomi Pad 6 has a 11-inch IPS display with a very high resolution of 2880 x 1800 pixels, 550 nits of peak brightness and 99% DCI-P3 color gamut.
+Everything looks sharp, vibrant and bright.

-Just like Samsung’s and Apple’s premium tablets, the display supports 120Hz which means that animations can look very smooth and that’s a great feature for the stylus as well.
+Just like Samsung’s and Apple’s premium tablets, the display supports 144Hz refresh rate which means that animations can look very smooth and that’s a great feature for drawing as well.

 The Xiaomi Pad doesn’t feature a microSD card input, meaning you’ll be stuck with either 128GB or 256GB depending on which model you opt for.